VOliviero/SN1987A_Analysis/README.md

 Below is a brief description of the main scripts included:

-- PRLrelevantcomp.nb: Mathematica notebook used to derive the absolute time of arrival and detection of SN1987A neutrinos at each detector.
+- TESTmath.nb: Mathematica notebook used to derive the absolute time of arrival and detection of SN1987A neutrinos at each detector.

 - ElasticScattering.ipynb: Jupyter notebook containing all the elements required to produce Fig 3 of the paper.